tsurdilo/my-temporal-dockercompose/README.md

     temporal.api.workflowservice.v1.WorkflowService: SERVING

-Note: if you dont see "SERVING" but rather "context deadline exceeded errors" restart the "temporal-haproxy" container.
+Note: if you set up HAProxy instead of default Envoy, and dont see "SERVING" but rather "context deadline exceeded errors" restart the "temporal-haproxy" container.
 Not yet sure why but haproxy is doing something weird.
 Once you restart it admin-tools container should be able to finish its setup-server script and things should work fine.
 If anyone can figure out the issue